H-Crisp/Hunter-Crisp-Portfolio/README.md

 ##### I met all the course outcomes I planned to reach for this artifact, making all the enhancements plus a little extra.

-##### The challenges I faced were having to remember how OpenGL works and looking for what is causing issues without any highlighted errors.
+##### The challenges I faced were quickly having to remember how OpenGL works and looking for what is causing issues without any highlighted errors.